Survey of Les Six

 More importantly was the artistic circle surrounding Les Six during the time of their output.
 Poets such as Jean Cocteau, Guillaume Apollinaire, Paul Éluard, and Louis Aragon, as well as artists like Pablo Picasso, Georges Braque, Fernand Léger, and Francis Picabia influenced and worked with the composers on various projects, including the creation of sets for many productions of new works.

 The music of Les Six scandalized and delighted Paris at the time, serving as a sonic portrait depicting an era that was one of the most vibrant in the cultural history of Paris.
-In 2017, CSI embarks upon a three-concert survey of these composers' art song output to honor the 125th birth anniversaries of three of the six: Honegger, Milhaud, and Tailleferre.
+In 2017, CSI undertook a three-concert survey of these composers' art song output to honor the 125th birth anniversaries of three of the six: Honegger, Milhaud, and Tailleferre.